Key Steps from Legacy Insurance Systems to Insurtech Platforms

 Â

-Case study: An insurer working with an insurance IT systems expert successfully transitioned from an outdated claims platform to AI-powered claims analysis, achieving real-time fraud prevention.Â
+Case study: An insurer working with an insurance IT systems expert successfully transitioned from an outdated claims platform to an AI-powered claims analysis, achieving real-time fraud prevention.Â

 Â